 If you change your mind about the course

 You have the legal right to cancel the contractual agreement between us, via the withdrawal form on our Student Gateway, during the “Cooling Off period” - this means within 14 days starting from the day after we send you the email confirming you have completed Enrolment.
 We will refund any Fees already paid to us by you or any Financial Sponsor within 14 days of you cancelling the agreement, except a deduction pro-rata for days studied where you start the course during the cooling-off period.

-Following completion of Enrolment, we will provide you with details about the time and place for your induction, normally your first day at ICMP, and ask you to bring various original documents including ID, qualification certificates and further documents if you are a Tier4 student.
+Following completion of Enrolment, we will provide you with details about the time and place for your induction, normally your first day at ICMP, and ask you to bring various original documents including ID, qualification certificates and further documents if you are an overseas student.
 We will also verify that your fees have been paid in full or that Student Finance England will be paying your Fees or other acceptable arrangements for the payment of fees are in place.
 Upon completion of induction to our satisfaction we will inform you of this by email and you may then proceed to study on your chosen full-time Course.
 The full T&Cs also detail how, prior to induction, you can defer your place to a subsequent year should you so wish.

 Paying Your Tuition fees